Jucodez/Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation/README.md

 ![reaction type](https://github.com/Jucodez/Accenture-North-America-Data-Analytics-and-Visualization-Job-Simulation/assets/102746691/96fa8ab3-c26d-4761-8dc8-bbe3af954eea)

-### Data modelling
+### Data modeling
 A consolidated data model was created to capture the relevant columns for analysis in a table.

 This was done using various vlookup functions.

-Using the reactions dataset as a base table the following columns were added from their respective tables:
+Using the reactions dataset as a base table, the following columns were added from their respective tables:

 - From ReactionType dataset: